elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

         - `Keywords` as specified previously
         - `Funding` if any

     3. In the `Creators`section, click `edit` next to an existing name or click the `Add creator` button below the names.
-Make sure to add the Names, the ORCID-iD in the `Identifiers` field and one or several Affiliations.
+Make sure to add 'Name', 'ORCID' (under 'identifiers'), and one or several 'affiliations'.
     4. In the `Related Works`field click `Add related work` to add a link to your TeSS record as follows:

         - `Relation`:  "Is described by"